ultralytics/ultralytics/docs/README.md

 ## 📜 License

-Ultralytics presents two licensing options:
+Ultralytics Docs presents two licensing options:

 - **AGPL-3.0 License**: Perfect for academia and open collaboration.
-Details are in the [LICENSE](https://github.com/ultralytics/ultralytics/blob/main/LICENSE) file.
+Details are in the [LICENSE](https://github.com/ultralytics/docs/blob/main/LICENSE) file.
 - **Enterprise License**: Tailored for commercial usage, offering a seamless blend of Ultralytics technology in your products.
 Learn more at [Ultralytics Licensing](https://ultralytics.com/license).

 ## ✉️ Contact